FoldingAtHome/siegetank-backend/docs/tutorial.rst

 A target is a collection of streams with a common set of options.

-To add a target, you must provide it with a dictionary of options (which differ for each type of engine), and a list of engines you'd like to use.
+To add a target, you must provide it with a dictionary of options (which differ for each type of `engine <engines.html>`_), and a list of engines you'd like to use.
 Optionally, you can configure the weight of target, which is relative to your other targets and determines how often this target is assigned.
 In addition, the default stage of the target is ``private``, which restricts access until you're ready to make it ``public``.

 .. sourcecode:: python

-    opts = {'description': 'Benchmark Protein',
+    opts = {'description': 'Benchmark Protein', 'steps_per_frame': 50000}
-            'steps_per_frame': 50000}
     target = siegetank.add_target(options=opts, engines=['openmm_601_opencl', 'openmm_601_cpu'])

 A target object has a bunch of options you can query at any time.
 You will use this target later on to add streams to it.